 - To encourage and facilitate the use of the VeNom Codes across veterinary institutions, practices and other elements of the veterinary industry.

-The VeNom Codes have been developed in the first opinion and referral hospitals through collaboration between the Royal Veterinary College (RVC), University of Glasgow Faculty of Veterinary Medicine (UGFVM) and the PDSA.
+The VeNom Codes have been developed in the first opinion and referral hospitals through collaboration between the Royal Veterinary College (RVC), University of Glasgow School of Veterinary Medicine (UGSVM) and the PDSA.
 The codes are a list of terms that are used in veterinary practice and have been standardised across institutes to facilitate academic discussion, research and clinical auditing.
-Currently, the list consists of diagnoses, presenting complaints and administrative tasks associated with canine and feline veterinary work.
-The list is being developed to include standardised species and breed lists as well as medical and surgical procedures and standard therapeutics.
+Currently, the codes consist of diagnoses, presenting complaints, procedures, diagnostic tests, reason for visit and administrative tasks associated with companion animal veterinary work (small animal and equine).
+Species and breed (dog, cat and rabbit) lists have been released and equine breeds will be released shortly.
 Both general practice and referral practice terminologies are included.

 Access to the codes